Learning Objectives Repository - Sysadmin

 Local, site, and school learning objective repositories allow organisations to create and maintain curriculum structures tailored to their needs.
 These repositories exist alongside any national repository but operate independently.
 Administrators can organise subjects, categories, and learning objectives to reflect local programmes of study.
 Once published, these learning objectives can be added to courses for planning, assessment, metadata tagging, and reporting.

-• Access to a school repository is granted through the School option in a profile or policy.
+• School repository: Access is granted through the School option in a profile or policy.

-• Access to all repositories on site level is granted through the Site option.
+• Site repository: Access to all repositories at site level is granted through the Site option.

 • Browser: A modern browser supported by itslearning.

-• Learning objectives must be published before teachers can add them to courses.
+• Dependencies: Learning objectives must be published before teachers can add them to courses.

 Local, site, and school repositories begin empty.
 Administrators can either build the structure manually or import it from an XLSX file.